Brown basilisk: Etymology and taxonomy

 The brown basilisk's generic name Basiliscus is taken from the creature of Greek mythology made up of parts of a rooster, snake, and lion that could turn a man to stone by its gaze: the basilisk.
 This name derives from the Greek basilískos (βασιλίσκος) meaning "little king".
 This generic name was given in Carl Linnaeus' 10th edition of Systema Naturae.

 Running on water

 Smaller brown basilisks can run about 10–20 m on the water without sinking.
-Young brown basilisks can usually run farther than older ones.
+Young brown basilisks can usually run further than older ones.
 If the animal faces danger, it starts to run very fast on the surface of a river or a lake.
-Then the flaps on its hind feet are opened and thus more surface area is provided for it to run on water.
+The flaps on its hind feet are then opened and thus more surface area is provided for it to run on water.

 Behavior

 Basiliscus vittatus is in the same infraorder as the family Iguanidae.
 Like most reptiles, the brown basilisk is active during the day.
 Its outstanding camouflage allows it to remain motionless and very hard to detect.
 The maximum lifespan of the brown basilisk is probably around 7–8 years.
 In the wild, most die much sooner.